 The Local Plan sets out the level of growth that needs to be planned for in the district, where it should be located and how it should be delivered.
 It also sets out the planning policies which the Council will use in determining planning applications.

-A new Local Plan (2011-31; pictured) is progressing through Examination.
-The emerging Local Plan proposes to allocate 3 housing sites in Ickleford, for the delivery of approximately 199 new homes.
+A new Local Plan (2011-31; pictured) was adopted in November 2022.
+It allocates 3 housing sites in the village of Ickleford, for the delivery of approximately 199 new homes.

 Local Plan Policies Map

 North Hertfordshire District Council